Is feedback helping mechanical engineering students learn?

 How Student Voice Analytics helps you

 Student Voice Analytics turns large volumes of open-text into targeted improvements for feedback in mechanical engineering.
-It tracks sentiment and topics over time for programmes and modules, benchmarks against the sector, and highlights where timeliness, criteria clarity or delivery mechanics suppress learning.
+It tracks sentiment and topics over time for programmes and modules, benchmarks against the sector, and shows where timeliness, criteria clarity, or delivery mechanics are holding back learning.
 Teams can drill down by cohort and site, export concise anonymised summaries for boards and programme teams, and evidence change with like-for-like comparisons across years.
+Explore Student Voice Analytics to spot feedback bottlenecks earlier, or compare options in the buyer's guide.